Weberworld/FarmCentral_Inteligence/README.md

 Register a new farmer profile.
-On successful registration, generates a unique username for the registered profile
+On successful registration, a unique username will be generated for the registered profile
 <table>
     <tr>